IgorMachado715/Lua-Love2d_Platformer_Game/README.md

 # PLATFORMER GAME DEVELOPED IN LUA USING LOVE2D
-Here is a small project of a 2D platform game developed in lua, using love2D.
+Here is a simple project of a 2D platform game developed in lua, using love2D.
 It's a simple game concept made for learning and fun, feel free to play and modify the game to your liking.

 The game can be played using the W,A,S,D and E keys to move and attack respectively.